Ultimate Miata Engine Swap Guide

 With the most ridiculous 13B builds achieving 1,300 hp, the possibilities are endless, and the noises shall be glorious!

-K-Series swaps are hugely common in lightweight two-seaters, and you get the bonus of triggering the Honda haters by screaming ‘VTEC YO’ each time you drive your Miata.
+Honda K-Series inline four swaps are hugely common in lightweight two-seaters, and you get the bonus of triggering the Honda haters by screaming ‘VTEC YO’ each time you drive your Miata.
 Win-win!

 Thankfully, KPower Industries offers an off-the-shelf Miata K24 swap kit.